ITIL: Key Concepts and Summary

 We hope all the core concepts of ITIL have been overviewed here.
 All the key areas have been summarized and covered in this article.
-But is there something that If you think we have left out?
+But is there something that you think we have left out?
 Please share it with us in the comments section below.

 Meanwhile, here’s a sample video that takes you through ITIL Basics.
 Hope you find it useful.